Technology Specifications

 It is difficult to recommend portable configurations due to all the circumstances to take into consideration.

 For anyone often on the go, the 14" Thinkpad L14 (Configuration 7) should suffice at a good price.
 It is just over 3 lbs. and is small enough to carry from one location to the other with relative ease.
 It has a powerful processor, capable graphics, and a Full HD screen.
 I'd be happy with this machine.
-If you are a heavy multi-tasker or have lots of storage needs, the higher end models would be worth the upgrade.
+The primary benefit of the high end variant is the brighter screen.

 The High-End Touchscreen Ultraportable (Configuration 9) is a wonderful machine.
 It is mostly as powerful as the L14 but slightly lighter and smaller.
 Notably, it includes a touchscreen and the capability to operate in tablet mode.
-These features do notably increase the cost of this device.
+These features do notably increase the cost of this device, but this cost can be justified if you are on this device often.

 We mostly recommend the T16 (Config 8) for individuals who need a built-in number pad or who want the largest screen possible from the notebooks/laptops we offer.
-Either option is fine, but the Alternate Config improves on the base model in all computational areas (more memory, more storage, better CPU/GPU) and has a brighter screen for $160 more.
-Otherwise, our previous recommendations stand.
+The HE variant of this config is great if you need a powerful GPU.

 Any of these devices are powerful enough to function as a desktop replacement.

 For a portable option which will be used as a supplemental computer, a Chromebook (Configs 5 or 6) is a wonderful option.
+We've added a 14" Chromebook option (the Lenovo 14e) this year; these devices aren't quite as durable as the 500e but are good options that provide a larger screen and higher resolution than was previously available in our Chromebooks.
 As our district leans more heavily on Google (G Suite/Google Apps) for Drive and Docs usage, these may eventually be perfect for a user's only device.
 For now, depending on your workflow, a traditional setup (even a shared desktop) may be needed occasionally.
 Either Chromebook config is great for filling Chromebook/Laptop Carts!

 Chromebook Carts